dqops/dqo/docs/working-with-dqo/run-data-quality-checks.md

 To activate checks, you need to add a connection.
 You can learn [how to add connection here](../data-sources/index.md).

-For more information about [different categories of checks, see DQOps concepts section](../dqo-concepts/definition-of-data-quality-checks/index.md).
+For more information about [different types of checks, see DQOps concepts section](../dqo-concepts/definition-of-data-quality-checks/index.md).

 ## Run data quality checks using the user interface